squidfunk/mkdocs-material/docs/reference/admonitions.md

 ### Admonition icons

 [:octicons-heart-fill-24:{ .mdx-heart } Insiders][Insiders]{ .mdx-insiders } ·
-[:octicons-tag-24: insiders-2.4.0 ... present][Insiders]
+[:octicons-tag-24: insiders-2.4.0][Insiders]

-Each of the supported admonition types has a distinct icon, which can be changed to any icon bundled with the theme.
+Each of the supported admonition types has a distinct icon, which can be changed to any icon bundled with the theme, or even a [custom icon].
 Add the following lines to `mkdocs.yml`:

 ``` yaml
 theme: